azuk4r/torsel/README.md

 * **log**: A logging function provided by Torsel to output messages during execution.

 ## Contributing
-Hey! 👋 Any kind of contribution is welcome.
+Hey! <g-emoji alias="wave" fallback-src="https://assets-cdn.github.com/images/icons/emoji/unicode/1f44b.png" ios-version="6.0">👋</g-emoji> Any kind of contribution is welcome.
 Send PR if you have improvements or examples of use to contribute!

 ## License
 This project is licensed under the MIT License - see the [LICENSE](https://github.com/azuk4r/torsel/blob/main/LICENSE) file for details.